Waterman Man 100 Etoile, Limited Edition

 The filling mechanism is the regular Waterman cartridge/converter method.

-The nib is a very smooth 18 carat two tone gold with rhodium plate.
-The pen is a pleasure to write with.
+The nib is a very smooth, the pen is a pleasure to write with.

 A limited edition pen of 1,000 pieces, designed and marketed to compete with Italian pens.